Documentation » Question Concordance » User Notes

 Certain records in the Concordance do not have question text assigned.
 These records are flagged as "TBD" (to be determined).

 Whenever possible, each record in a retrieval set contains a link to the appropriate codebook table.
-To see details for a variable (jump instructions, question text, user notes, and codeframe) click on the variable name to follow this link.
+To see details for a variable (jump instructions, question text, user notes, and codeframe) click on the variable name to access the codebook.

 The retrieval set is displayed in a table.
 You can sort individual columns in the table by clicking on the column header